mikke89/RmlUiDoc/pages/cpp_manual/text_elements.md

 next: scrollbars
 ---

-{{page.lib_name}} uses text elements (elements derived from `{{page.lib_ns}}::Core::ElementText`) to store and render loose text.
-Text elements are generated automatically for text in RML documents, and can be created dynamically by using the '#text' element instancer through the {{page.lib_name}} factory, or through the `CreateTextNode()` function on a document.
+RmlUi uses text elements (elements derived from `Rml::ElementText`) to store and render loose text.
+Text elements are generated automatically for text in RML documents, and can be created dynamically by using the '#text' element instancer through the RmlUi factory, or through the `CreateTextNode()` function on a document.

 ### Text encoding

-The string type used throughout {{page.lib_name}} `{{page.lib_ns}}::Core::String` is an alias for `std::string`.
+The string type used throughout RmlUi `Rml::String` is an alias for `std::string`.
 This is always assumed to be encoded in UTF-8.
 This allows storing any Unicode character efficiently, and is compatible with the standard ASCII characters.
-There are some helper functions for iterating over UTF-8 encoded strings in `{{page.lib_dir}}/Core/StringUtilities.h`{:.path}.
+There are some helper functions for iterating over UTF-8 encoded strings in `RmlUi/Core/StringUtilities.h`{:.path}.
 There are also helper functions for converting to and from UTF-16 strings, mainly useful for interacting with the Windows API.

 ### HTML characters

-{{page.lib_name}} text nodes support a subset of the full HTML-encoding for special characters to allow XML characters to be present in loose text.
+RmlUi text nodes support a subset of the full HTML-encoding for special characters to allow XML characters to be present in loose text.
 The characters supported are:

 * `&lt;`{:.value} The less-than symbol, '<'.
 * `&gt;`{:.value} The greater-than symbol, '>'.